Returning and rising actors to watch in 2019

 Rosamund Pike: A Private War, Radioactive, Three Seconds

 Rosamund Pike in A Private War

 After breaking through with Gone Girl, the 2015 thriller about a woman who goes missing on her fifth wedding anniversay, Rosamund Pike hasn’t gone anywhere but upwards and is more present than ever.
-In the much-anticipated A Private War, Pike plays journalist Marie Colvin – and judging by how thrilled Colvin’s former colleagues are about the performance, it promises to be another big feather in Pike’s cap.
+In A Private War, Pike plays journalist Marie Colvin – and judging by how thrilled Colvin’s former colleagues are about the performance, it adds another big feather to Pike’s cap.